zgulde/cods/docs/usage.md

 ### Manually Triggering A Build for a Site

-You can also manually trigger a build and deploy for either a static site or a java site without needing to push to the git remote on your server.
+You can also manually trigger a build and deploy for a site without needing to push to the git remote on your server.

 ```
 myserver site build -d example.com
 ```

-This will run the same script that runs when you push to the remote.
+This will run the same commands that run when you push to the remote.

 ### Database Management